-The protests were sparked by a video showing a Minneapolis, Minnesota, police officer kneeling on the neck of George Floyd, a black man, for 8 minutes and 46 seconds during an arrest on May 25.
+The protests were sparked by a video showing a Minneapolis, Minnesota, police officer kneeling on the neck of George Floyd, a Black man, for 7 minutes and 46 seconds during an arrest on May 25.
 Floyd was pronounced dead at a local hospital.

-On May 30, 2020, Wil Sands, a freelance photographer based in Richmond, Virginia, was covering protests in Washington, D.C., near the AFL-CIO building when tensions began rising around 11 p.m., he told the Committee to Protect Journalists.
+Sands, who is based in Richmond, Virginia, was covering protests near the AFL-CIO building when tensions began rising around 11 p.m., he told the Committee to Protect Journalists, a founding partner of the U.S. Press Freedom Tracker.
 Individuals had set some vehicles ablaze and Sands began planning how to leave the area.
-He was standing behind a light post looking at his cell phone when a flying object he suspects to have been a tear gas canister bounced off the light post before hitting him squarely in the face, on his right eye.
-The U.S. Press Freedom Tracker could not confirm the type of object he was hit with.
+He was standing behind a light post looking at his cellphone when a flying object he suspects to have been a tear gas canister bounced off the light post before hitting him squarely in the face, on his right eye.
+The Tracker could not confirm the type of object he was hit with.

 A street medic in the crowd quickly found him and put gauze over the wound, and told Sands he needed to go to the hospital.
 Sands walked to the police cordon and, after seeing his wound, they let him through.
 “I pulled off the gauze, their faces changed, and the commanding officer allowed me to pass through," Sands said.